quodlibet/quodlibet/quodlibet/docs/guide/faq.rst

 non-breaking space character, which GTK+ interprets as ``<control>space``.
 This is a `known bug in GTK
 <https://bugzilla.gnome.org/show_bug.cgi?id=541466>`__.
 You can work
-around it by changing your keyboard layout to send a regular space, or by changing the keybinding for play/pause using the method above.
+around it by changing your keyboard layout to send a regular space.

 How do I add custom / unusual tags to the columns in the song list?